rust-lang/rfcs/text/0000-cargo-cli-crate-type.md

 # Summary
 [summary]: #summary

-Add the ability to provide `--crate-type <crate-type>` as an argument to `cargo build`.
+Add the ability to provide `--crate-type <crate-type>` as an argument to `cargo rustc`.
 This would have the same affect of adding `crate-type` in the `Cargo.toml`, while taking higher priority than any value specified there.

 [Previous implementation PR](https://github.com/rust-lang/cargo/pull/8789)